benbencik/verifiable-benchmarks/README.md

 - **Proof Robustness:**
   The approach is robust to typical sources of nondeterminism (e.g., GPU computation ordering) and algebraic rewrites, ensuring that honest recomputation by a verifier matches the submitted proof.

-- **Merkle Tree Aggregation:**
-  For each data point, an inference proof is generated (encoded in base64), and the collection of these proofs is aggregated into a Merkle tree.
-This further reduces on-chain storage and enables batch verification.

 ## System Architecture

 ### Off-chain Verification with EigenLayer AVS